 The Premier Roller Flour Mill in Katanning, 300km south east of Perth, was three storeys of 130 year old brickwork and heavy machinery waiting for a plan.
 The Shire of Katanning offered a nominal sale price to a team who could conserve the building and take it in a new direction.

 The challenge was taken up by Dome Group, a West Australian coffee chain with a history of adaptive reuse.
-Around twenty of their cafes are housed in heritage buildings.
-Katanning became Dome’s first accommodation conversion and a huge step up in commitment and cost.
+Around twenty of their cafes are housed in heritage buildings and Katanning became Dome’s first accommodation conversion with a huge step up in commitment and cost.
 It took six years from early negotiations to reopening the entire mill.

 The Dome team worked with Fremantle architecture firm Spaceagency to turn a tired industrial shell into an engaging destination.
 And, it’s a triumph!
 Take a look at the ‘after’ pics below.

 Adaptive reuse can be far more complex than a new build.
 Issues like heritage restrictions, styles of restoration, structural decay, and community negotiations are an ongoing challenge.

 Spaceagency architect, Dimmity Walker, shared a few details of the mill project.